itainuri/LF-PF_MTT/README.md

 # Terminology
 - APF - Auxiliary Particle Filter
 - APP - Auxiliary Parallel Partition (PF) (single target): APF + Kalman Filter for velocities
-- NA-APF - Neural Augmented APF: APF + particles and weights correction DNN + Kalman Filter
+- LF-APP - Learning Flock Augmented APP: APF + particles and weights correction LF block + Kalman Filter.
+- LF-SIS - Learning Flock Augmented SIS PF: SIS iteration followed by particles and weights correction LF block.

 # python_code directory
-Contains all files needed to run simulations.
+Contains all files needed to train and inference the APP and SIS PFs and their LF augmented versions.
 The structure of the data and python classes are designed for easy user specific adaptations.
 To adjust the code edit the content of the functions of the different classes described next.

 ## Data directories